gandreini/css-guidelines/css-style-guide.md

 ## 8. Media Queries

-Media queries **shouldn’t be written in a separate file** but divided in each SASS file to define media queries behaviour for each specific component, section or layout.
+Media queries **shouldn’t be written in a separate file** but divided in each SASS file to define media queries behavior for each specific component, section or layout.

 ---